vapoursynth/vapoursynth/doc/gpufilters.rst

      (``cudaSignalExternalSemaphoresAsync``), publish that (semaphore, value)
      with setGPUPlaneProducer, and return immediately.
 Nothing blocks; the graph pipelines across the API boundary exactly as it does between Vulkan filters.
-Create your timeline with VkExportSemaphoreCreateInfo using the handle type from
+Create your timeline with createGPUTimeline, which asks for export wherever ``VSVulkanCoreInfo::semaphoreExportHandleType`` says
-     ``VSVulkanCoreInfo::semaphoreExportHandleType``, and take on the
+     the device allows it, and take on the one asynchronous obligation that
-     asynchronous obligations that come with it: retain source frames until your signalled value completes, and let the timeline live as long as the filter instance.
+     remains: retain source frames until your signalled value completes.
+The timeline itself needs no arranging — the frames you published it on keep it alive past your filter.

    Not every producer's timeline is exportable — third party filters may not opt in — so when exportGPUSemaphore fails on an input, fall back to